vastsoun/libefsm/README.md

 Description
 ==

 This project contains various implementations of an infrastructure to create and design (Finite State Machines)[http://en.wikipedia.org/wiki/Finite-state_machine]  (FSMs).
-I is intended to be used in order to test, compare and benchmark different design approaches and implementations for use in embedded C/C++ applications.
+It is intended for testing, comparing and benchmarking different FSM implementations purposed for embedded C/C++ applications.

 Installation